 Specific Types of Arthritis

 This is the most common type of arthritis among seniors.
 Osteoarthritis, or OA, occurs when the cartilage that pads the joint bones starts to wear away with use.
-This causes the bones to rub against each other whenever a joint moves.
+This causes the bones to rub against each other when moving a joint.
 This type of arthritis can occur virtually anywhere in the body, but it is most common in the neck, hands, low back and in the knees and hips.

 Symptoms include stiffness and mild pain in the joints.
 Typically, pain is most common in activities such as bending, walking or stooping.
-Some individuals with OA will experience joint stiffness when they haven't moved in a while.
+Some individuals with OA will experience joint stiffness when they haven't moved in a while, or upon waking in the morning.

 OA is simply a type of arthritis that develops over time and in individuals that have put a great deal of pressure on their joints.
 Overuse and extra weight bearing on the joints are all risk factors that can make OA more likely.

+The goal of OA management is to minimize pain, optimize joint function, and lessen joint damage.
 Common treatments for this type of arthritis include medication to control the pain along with rest and exercise that make it easier to move the joints.
-Those with OA who are overweight should consider losing weight to put less pressure on the joints.
+Those with OA who are overweight should consider losing weight to put less pressure on the joints; a loss of 10% body weight is suggested.
 Some seniors with serious cases with OA will receive injections at the joint site to control pain or even have surgery to repair or replace damaged joints.

 Rheumatoid Arthritis, or RA, is actually an autoimmune disease that causes the body to attack the joint lining in the same way it would if it was trying to protect you from an injury.
 This leads to serious inflammation in the joints which can cause pain, swelling and stiffness.
 Some seniors experience complete lack of motion with their joints and the RA can attack virtually any joint in the body.